-Diamonds are one of the oldest, hardest and most coveted materials on Earth.
-So what else makes them stand out from synthetics and their imitators?
+Natural Diamonds are one of the oldest, hardest and most coveted materials on Earth.
+So how do they compare to lab-grown Diamonds and Moissanites?

 Diamonds are one of the most unique and special materials in the world, and for so many reasons.
 Not only have they been one of the most coveted treasures since the 4th century BC and throughout history, they are known as the hardest material on Earth, as well as one of the oldest.

 All natural, Earth-mined Diamonds are between twenty million and two and a half billion years old!
 After forming in the upper mantle of the Earth, about 140 metres below the Earth’s surface, they get pushed to the surface in magma and a rare combination of extreme heat and pressure.
 In reality, most of the world’s diamonds never make it to the Earth’s surface at all.
 Plus, If any change of pressure occurs during this process, the pure carbon of the Diamond will simply convert into a graphite-like material resembling pencil lead.
 The process of a Diamond forming in the Earth over millions to billions of years and finally making it to the surface in one piece, especially as a glittering, colourless specimen of high clarity (or even rarer, in a fancy colour!) is truly a magical and rare occurrence.